-Google PageSpeed Insights is one of the most popular page speed score tools out there for getting field data.
-Many different things affect the page speed, so Google’s tool divides those things into categories, helping the users understand the issues.
-Also, Google prioritizes issues you should tackle first, by putting the factors that slow down your page at the top.
+Google PageSpeed Insights is one of the most popular tools for evaluating page speed to get field data.
+There are many different factors that affect page speed.
+The Google tool divides these factors into categories and helps users understand the issues.
+Also, Google prioritizes the problems you should address first by putting the factors that slow down your site at the top.

-The issues the PageSpeed Insights tackle are mostly technical issues related to the web performance of your website.
-The tools Google Insights uses analyze the site from the user’s point of view, and analyze the user experience and accessibility, along with server response time.
+The problems that PageSpeed Insights addresses are mostly technical issues related to your website’s web performance.
+The tools used by Google Insights analyze the website from the user’s perspective and examine the user experience and accessibility, as well as server response time.

-Using Google Insights is fairly simple, and the first step is to enter the URL and let the website process.
-In a few seconds, the tool will give you results of your website’s performance, along with a general score on top.
-The Insights use Google Chrome as a browser for testing.
+Using Google Insights is quite simple.
+The first step is to enter the URL and have the website edited.
+In a few seconds, the tool will provide you with the results of your website’s performance, along with a general rating.
+The Insights use Google Chrome as the browser for the tests.

-There are other tools offered by Google – there is the mod_pagespeed and the Lighthouse.
+There are other tools offered by Google, such as mod_pagespeed and Lighthouse.
 However, Google Insights is the most convenient tool for SEO specialists to see how the blog post or specific blog pages are performing.

-When you do insert the URL to check out the page load time, the Google PageSpeed will provide you with two search rankings: one for mobile, and one for desktop users.
+When you paste the URL to check the page load time, Google PageSpeed gives you two search results: one for mobile and one for desktop users.

-The search rankings scores can vary depending on the type of device used to access the sites.
-Usually, the mobile page load score is lower, because mobile devices have slower processors.
-The mobile score is tested with a 4G connection, as it’s the most popular type of connection across the United States.
+Search results may vary depending on the type of device used to access the websites.
+As a rule, the mobile page load value is lower because mobile devices have slower processors.
+The mobile rating is tested with a 4G connection, as this is the most popular connection type in the United States.

-However, many people in the world still only have access to the 3G type of network.
-The problem with the 3G network is the slower page load times, but the 3G users still expect it to be fast.
-Even on a 3G connection, the page load time cannot be 10 seconds or more because the bounce rate will soar.
+However, many people in the world only have access to a 3G network.
+The problem with the 3G network is the slower loading times, but 3G users still expect it to be fast.
+Even with a 3G connection, the page load time must not be 10 seconds or more, otherwise the bounce rate will skyrocket.

-For those on desktop, the score is always higher because of a better connection speed, especially the light and fiber optics.
-The page goes through the same type of test, but the connection type affects the search engine optimization results.
-This is the reason why the mobile score is a bit more important – your focus for SEO success should be pointed at improving the pages for mobile users.
+For desktop users, the result is always higher due to better connection speed, especially for light and fiber connections.
+The page goes through the same type of test, but the type of link affects the search engine optimization results.
+That’s why the mobile score is a bit more important – your focus for SEO success should be on improving pages for mobile users.

-Here, I put my site, besirious.net for load time testing on Google Insights, and here are the scores:
+Here I put my website, besirious.net, on Google Insights for a load time test, and here are the results:

-The truth is, the page load time will never be satisfying according to Google’s requirements if it’s over 1 second long.
-And let’s be honest – that is very difficult to achieve on mobile!
-We could spend more time going into the details and trying to fix every “speed” issue.
-My approach here is though, it shouldn’t take away from the experience on the website.
-Sometimes speed improvements can have a big impact on how your website feels, also in a negative way.
-So, I try to find the middle way.
+The truth is that page load time will never meet Google’s requirements if it is over 1 second long.
+And let’s face it – that’s very hard to achieve on mobile!
+We could spend more time going into detail and trying to solve every “speed problem”.
+However, my approach here is that it should not affect the experience on the website.
+Sometimes speed improvements can have a big impact on how your website feels, even in a negative way.
+So I try to find a middle ground.

-What is nice about the Page Speed Insights is that it provides you with all the issues that affect the search rankings of your page.
-To make sure the time to first byte of your site is decent, the Insights will provide you with a prioritized list of things that are causing problems.
+The beauty of Page Speed Insights is that it shows you all the aspects that affect your page’s search ranking.
+To ensure that the time to first byte of your page is decent, Insights will give you a prioritized list of things that cause problems.

-The user experience report will provide you with information on speed metrics (First Contentful Paint and DOM Content Loaded) and the critical issues are marked with a red triangle next to it.
+The User Experience report provides you with information on the speed metrics (First Contentful Paint and DOM Content Loaded) and the critical issues are marked with a red triangle next to them.

-For my site, we can see here that the mobile users have a slower experience and the page experiences more issues (Update: Some of the issues have already been fixed after writing this article).
-Since we already talked about the slower processors characteristic for mobile devices, this is only natural.
+For my site, we can see here that mobile users have a slower experience and the site has more issues (Update: Some of the issues have already been fixed after writing this article).
+Since we have already talked about the slower processors for mobile devices, this is only natural.

-The best practices for improving the sites’ speed include WordPress plugins to optimize page speed or using a CDN.
-CDN stands for Content Delivery Network, which is the highly distributed platform of serves.
-It’s used to help minimize the time it takes for pages to load while retaining the same content quality.
-The Content Delivery Network offloads traffic from the content servers and improves the web experience.
-So, the content provider and the end-users benefit from the CDN.
+Best practices for improving website speed include WordPress page speed optimization plugins or using a CDN.
+CDN stands for Content Delivery Network, the highly distributed platform of services.
+It is used to reduce page loading time while maintaining content quality.
+The Content Delivery Network offloads traffic from content servers and improves the web experience.
+Thus, both the content provider and the end users benefit from the CDN.

-Autoptimize has a free version with a complete set for optimizing your WordPress pages and sites.
-It doesn’t do any HTML page caching, meaning it’s compatible with all web hosts.
-This is a fairly popular sites’ optimization plugin, with over a million active installs.
-It’s constantly updated and re-optimized for the best user experience using any browser.
+Autoptimize has a free version with a complete set to optimize your WordPress pages and websites.
+It does not perform HTML page caching, which means that it is compatible with all web hosts.
+With over a million active installations, this website optimization plugin is quite popular.
+It is constantly updated and re-optimized to ensure the best user experience with any browser.

-Autoptimize makes site optimization fairly easy since it can minify and cache scripts and styles.
-It also injects CSS in the page head by default.
-Also, t can inline critical CSS and defer the aggregated full CSS and defer scripts to the footer.
-With Autoptimize, you can lazy-load images, optimize Google Fonts, remove WordPress core emoji cruft, along with so many other, useful features.
+Autoptimize makes website optimization quite easy, as it can minify and cache scripts and styles.
+It also inserts CSS into the page header by default.
+It can also include critical CSS and move the aggregated full CSS and scripts to the footer.
+With Autoptimize you can reload images, optimize Google Fonts, remove WordPress emoji cruft and use many other useful features.

 reSmush.it Image Optimizer

 reSmush.it is an API that provides free image optimization.
-It has been implemented on the most common content management systems like WordPress.
-There are plenty of image compression plugins for pages, but reSmush.it simply makes the pages load quicker.
+It has been implemented for the most popular content management systems like WordPress.
+There are many image compression plugins for pages, but reSmush.it simply makes pages load faster.

-For many sites, the images pose the largest problem loading time-wise, because of the images’ size.
-The more physical space an image takes on a disk, the more time it will require to be downloaded.
-If you have a few large images on your blog post, you can be sure that your page will load very slow.
-The page load time could be over 10 seconds.
+For many websites, the images are the biggest problem in loading time, and this is because of the size of the images.
+The more space an image takes up on the hard disk, the more time it takes to download.
+If you have some large images in your blog post, you can be sure that your page will load very slowly.
+The page loading time can be over 10 seconds.

-All these plugins will try to help you make the response time and the client-side rendering faster.
+All these plugins will help you speed up response time and client-side rendering.
 In the real world, it looks like this:

-Well, no. While having a solid Insights score is a sure sign that your pages are optimized, a 100/100 score is not necessary.
-Why?
+Well, no. While a solid Insights Score is a sure sign that your pages are optimized, a 100/100 score is not necessary.
+Why actually?

-To be honest, we are not sure whether Google uses the score as a ranking factor or the seconds of loading time.
-There are sites with the speed of the lightning loading time with only medium ranking scores.
+To be honest, we are not sure if Google uses the score as a ranking factor or the seconds of loading time.
+There are pages with lightning-fast loading time that receive only a medium rating.

-Also, we don’t know how Google makes the tests, and where the tests are made.
-For the best results, always take the loading time into account, and not the score!
+In addition, we do not know how Google conducts the tests and where the tests are conducted.
+For the best results, you should always consider the loading time, not the score!

-To conclude, there is no sure way to tell how much slow page speed affects the search engine optimization of your sites.
-Like every SEO specialist likes to say: it depends!
+In conclusion, there is no sure way to determine how much a slow page speed will affect the search engine optimization of your websites.
+As any SEO specialist is wont to say: It depends!

-There is no doubt that the page speed does affect the SEO score of your page.
-A low speed will give you an unsatisfying ranking in Google search results.
-However, there is no sure way to know how much it affects the ratings, just that it does.
-Using plugins or Content Delivery Network will help you reduce that loading time to a pinch!
+There is no doubt that page speed affects the SEO rating of your page.
+Low speed leads to unsatisfactory placement in Google search results.
+However, there is no sure way to determine how much it affects ratings, only that it does.
+Using plugins or content delivery network will help you to reduce loading time to minimum!